Frequently Asked Questions

 CURRENT Everglades CONDITIONS

-February through March (sometimes into April) marks the peak dry season in the Florida Everglades.
+February through April (sometimes into the early summer months) marks the peak dry season in the Florida Everglades.
 Water levels drop extremely low, concentrating fish and aquatic life in remaining pools—this sparks a feeding frenzy for birds, alligators, otters, and other wildlife, offering your best chance for abundant sightings.
 However, in the driest periods, we may encounter water too low to operate.
-Rainy season typically begins in April or May, reviving the parched marshlands with fresh water and lush growth.
+Rainy season typically begins in May, reviving the parched marshlands with fresh water and lush growth.
 Wildlife remains active, but expect shifting patterns—vibrant prairies emerge as rains return.